 While many arbitral institutions, such as the ICC, have created online cost calculators of their own, such online cost calculators only estimate the ICC’s own administrative expenses and the fees to be paid to ICC arbitrators.
 While this is very useful information, and the ICC cost calculator can determine the approximate amount of the advance on costs that a party will be requested to pay the ICC, for instance, the figures it provides do not attempt to encompass the overall costs of a given arbitration.

-The remaining cost of international arbitration, which concerns a party’s costs to present its case, are not accounted for in the ICC cost calculator.
+The remaining costs of international arbitration, which concern a party’s costs to present its case, are not accounted for in institutional cost calculators.

 Legal fees are usually by far the largest single expense in any international arbitration, accounting for approximately 2/3 of the costs of resolving a dispute via international arbitration, although the cost of legal experts can also be significant.
 The ratio between administrative and arbitrator costs versus party costs is similar at other international arbitration institutions, and a good rule-of-thumb is that administrative expenses and arbitral fees will constitute 20% of the costs of an international arbitration that does not settle, and an international arbitration will take 18 months from start to finish whereas an investment arbitration will take twice as long.